No room for a nightstand? These bedroom built-ins make use of every inch of small spaces

 4. Consider a loft bed

 Stair access makes it comfortable to use for people of all ages, while delivering an incredible volume of storage.
-'Under the platform bed there is ample storage space for bulky items like suitcases, shoes and winter clothing,' Lea explains.
+'With under the platform storage beds there is ample storage space for bulky items like suitcases, shoes and winter clothing,' Lea explains.

 5. Make use of a corner